calbebop/Batesian/README.md

 ## Rule packs

 Attack rules are YAML files.
 Anyone can write new attack patterns without touching Go.
-Rules load at runtime -- no recompilation needed.
+Rules load at runtime thus no recompilation needed.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for the full authoring guide including the rule schema, validation checklist, and testing requirements.

 ---